aws-samples/ecs-refarch-cloudformation/README.md

  - A tiered [VPC](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/VPC_Introduction.html) with public and private subnets, spanning an AWS region.
  - A highly available ECS cluster deployed across two [Availability Zones](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html) in an [Auto Scaling](https://aws.amazon.com/autoscaling/) group and that are AWS SSM enabled.
  - A pair of [NAT gateways](http://docs.aws.amazon.com/AmazonVPC/latest/UserGuide/vpc-nat-gateway.html) (one in each zone) to handle outbound traffic.
  - Two interconnecting microservices deployed as [ECS services](http://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_services.html) (website-service and product-service).
  - An [Application Load Balancer (ALB)](https://aws.amazon.com/elasticloadbalancing/applicationloadbalancer/) to the public subnets to handle inbound traffic.
- - ALB path-based routes for each ECS service to route the inbound traffic to the correct service.
+ - ALB path-based routes for each ECS service to route the inbound traffic to the correct service, by default the ALB will be open to all Internet traffic or the argument ALBCidrIp can be provided to restrict traffic to a specific CIDR range
  - Centralized container logging with [Amazon CloudWatch Logs](http://docs.aws.amazon.com/AmazonCloudWatch/latest/logs/WhatIsCloudWatchLogs.html).

 ## Why use AWS CloudFormation with Amazon ECS?

 Using CloudFormation to deploy and manage services with ECS has a number of nice benefits over more traditional methods ([AWS CLI](https://aws.amazon.com/cli), scripting, etc.).

 #### Infrastructure-as-Code

 A template can be used repeatedly to create identical copies of the same stack (or to use as a foundation to start a new stack).
 Templates are simple YAML- or JSON-formatted text files that can be placed under your normal source control mechanisms, stored in private or public locations such as Amazon S3, and exchanged via email.
 With CloudFormation, you can see exactly which AWS resources make up a stack.
 You retain full control and have the ability to modify any of the AWS resources created as part of a stack.

 #### Self-documenting

 Fed up with outdated documentation on your infrastructure or environments?
 Still keep manual documentation of IP ranges, security group rules, etc.?